Birthday Celebrations for Explorason

 For general information about Liechtenstein please take a look at http://www.liechtenstein.li/en/

-Or in Vaduz you can visit the Visitor Centre on arrival.
+Or in Vaduz, you can visit the Visitor Centre upon arrival.